ywangd/raise-me-up/README.md

-# Raise Me Up - bootstrap a new development machine
+# Raise Me Up - bootstrap a new development machine with Ansible

 **NOTE**: currently only works for Ubuntu 18.04